 Posted: Tuesday, 5/23/17 @ 3pm EST

-When Boston Solar designs solar systems, we look at your average monthly electric bill and show you what your solar offset will be once the panels are installed.
+When Boston Solar designs solar systems, we look at your average monthly electric bill and show you what your solar offset will be, as well as an estimate of your average electric bill with solar panels.
 Our goal is to cover 100% of your electricity costs, but of course, there are factors to going solar that may prevent this (ie. roof orientation, how many panels will fit on your roof, etc.).

 *PLEASE NOTE: This blog post pertains to a cash or loan purchase of solar panel systems.
 Customers that lease solar panels see a different type of bill*

-Ira W. of Bedford, MA had his 6.9kW system turned on 3/22/17.
+Ira W. of Bedford, MA had his 6.9kW solar PV system turned on 3/22/17.
 His average annual consumption was 6.45kW, but he opted to go a bit larger as he’s hoping to purchase an electric car in the future.

-The first page of his bill shows a summary of the past year of electric usage, how much is due, current charges and usage summary.
+The first page of his bill shows a summary of the past year of electric usage, how much is due, current electricity rates, charges, and usage summary.
 The second page of his bill is a bit more detailed with how much he has been credited to date ($118.49) and his overall total charges for the month.
 Note that he still must “pay” a delivery fee of $6.43, but this amount is deducted from his net metered balance.

 Matt's home with solar panels installed.

 When Matt sent me his bill, I was confused at the “current charges” vs. “total delivery services” as I thought they would be the same.
-I asked National Grid about this (it showed the same on my updated bills) and they said there is an issue with the top portion “current charges” showing double the amount of “total delivery services.”
+I asked National Grid about this and they said there is an issue with the top portion “current charges” showing double the amount of “total delivery services.”

 Just like Ira’s Eversource bill, Matt has the monthly customer charge ($5.50) plus his net metering credit (amount paid per kWh times amount of unused kWh) for his total negative delivery service charge.